Akawi85/data2bots/README.md

 Some additional improvements can be added.
 For instance, I am currently working on a notebook that implement the solution using pyspark which is a distributed computing framework.
 You can find my progress so far on this in the [`cleanup_spark`](https://github.com/Akawi85/data2bots/tree/main/cleanup_spark) directory which contains a [`cleanup_spark`](https://github.com/Akawi85/data2bots/blob/main/cleanup_spark/cleanup_spark.ipynb) notebook of the solution.
 This is helpful when the amount of data grows up so large that it may require running the ETL jobs on a cluster of computers in order to achieve optimal efficiency.

 This can also be orchestrated to have the spark jobs run on Google dataproc or AWS EMR for optimal scalability

+### Note

+I am soliciting for some pardon due to my late submission.
+This was not without a cause as I was delayed 6 days before I could get access to the database credentials.
+Attached is the email trail that shows when I received the assignment instructions, the mails I sent trying to request for the database credentials and the day I got a response of the database credential.

+Although I made my initial submissions quite on time and before the deadline, I realised there were some bugs in my code that needed to be fixed in order to make the code align to the instructions.
+And also this section of the README had to be updated.
+All these culminated to my late submission for which I seek a recourse and pardon.